Pustelto/personal_web/src/blog/error-handling-strategies/index.md

 You see, just approach produce a bunch of questions and a lot of confusion.
 If something goes wrong, be explicit about it.
 This approach is also making type-checking a nightmare when you return some structured data on success and a random value on failure.

-### Throwing errors without proper handling
+### 3. Throwing errors without proper handling

-Ok, we said that ignoring errors or returning weird values is bad.
-So let’s just throw an error and call it a day, right?
+Ok, so ignoring errors or returning weird values is bad.
+Let’s just throw an error and move on, right?

 Well, not really.